The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Application to real astronomical data

-As in Section~\ref{subsection:robustness}, we run the proposed algorithm with 15 different denoisers and investigate the statistics of the reconstructed images.
-The results on denoisers trained on OAID from Figure~\ref{fig:meerkat} (e)-(h) show that the mean (f) is consistent with a single sample (e), and that only very mild variation occur between the different solutions to the problem, as suggested by the empirical standard deviation image (g).
-Furthermore, the small ratio between the standard deviation and the mean suggests that the variations in the reconstructions related to the model uncertainty are small compared to the image itself.
+As in Section~\ref{subsection:robustness}, we run cAIRI with 15 different denoisers and investigate the statistics of the reconstructed images.
+The results on denoisers trained on OAID show that the mean Fig.~\ref{fig:meerkat_robustness} (a) is consistent with a single sample Fig.~\ref{fig:meerkat} (h), and that only very mild variations occur between the different solutions to the problem, as suggested by the empirical standard deviation image Fig.~\ref{fig:meerkat_robustness} (c).
+Furthermore, the small ratio between the standard deviation and the mean Fig.~\ref{fig:meerkat_robustness} (e) confirms that the variations in the reconstructions related to the model uncertainty are small compared to the image itself.

-We observe different results for denoisers trained on MRID in Figure~\ref{fig:meerkat} (i)-(l).
-The mean image (j) shows a different background value than on the sample (i), along with stronger localized artefacts.
-The standard deviation map (k) suggests that different denoiser realisations can yield highly different background values in the reconstruction.
-The ratio map (l) suggests that these variations dominate the signal at very faint intensities.
+We observe different results for denoisers trained on MRID in Fig.~\ref{fig:meerkat_robustness} (b), (d) and (f).
+The mean image Fig.~\ref{fig:meerkat_robustness} (b) shows a different background value than on the sample Fig.~\ref{fig:meerkat} (j), along with stronger localized artefacts.
+The standard deviation map Fig.~\ref{fig:meerkat_robustness} (d) suggests that different denoiser realisations can yield highly different background values in the reconstruction.
+The ratio map Fig.~\ref{fig:meerkat_robustness} (f) suggests that these variations dominate the signal at very faint intensities.

-This study suggests that models trained on the proposed synthetic astronomical dataset (OAID) are more robust than those trained on the synthetic bio dataset (MRID).
-In practice, we observed that some of the networks trained on the bio dataset showed unstable results when plugged in the PnP algorithm in the case of real imaging, despite the low Jacobian spectral norm of the denoisers.
-We did not observe such phenomenon on the synthetic dataset, and presume this might be related to the null space of the measurement operator in the higher dimensional setting faced in the current real data experiment.
+This study suggests that models trained on the proposed OAID dataset are more robust than those trained on the MRID dataset.
+In practice, we observed that some of the networks trained on the MRID dataset showed unstable results when plugged in the PnP algorithm for real imaging, despite the non-expansive constraint of the denoisers.
+We did not observe such phenomenon in the simulated experiments, and presume this might result from calibration errors in the measurement operator.